 We seek to minimise our impact on the environment in terms of waste, water usage, energy usage, and air quality.

 This means that we:

-- · reduce, re-use and recycle materials wherever possible, within the constraints of privacy and confidentiality - dispose of waste in the most environmentally friendly way, including using recycling bins in our offices and work places - · where possible, print documents double sided or view them electronically - where safe, turn off lights when buildings/rooms are unoccupied - use environmentally friendly cleaning agents and chemicals - are mindful of the environmental impact of our activities and choices
+- Reduce, re-use and recycle materials wherever possible, within the constraints of privacy and confidentiality. - Dispose of waste in the most environmentally friendly way, including using recycling bins in our offices and work places. - Where possible, print documents double sided or view them electronically. - Where safe, turn off lights when buildings/ rooms are unoccupied. - Use environmentally friendly cleaning agents and chemicals. - Where possible, obtain incontinence bins for incontinent clients. - Be mindful of the environmental impact of our activities and choices.